 Triple-DES (3DES) Encryption

 NCache also provides support for the 3DES encryption protocol, which processes data key lengths of 128 and 192 bits.
-You can read the RFC specification document for 3DES at the Internet Engineering Task Force (IETF) website.
+You can read the RFC specification document for 3DES on the Internet Engineering Task Force (IETF) website.
 The following algorithms are supported for NCache encryption:

 - 3DES-128